- Working Dictionary

 Prevalence rates of mental illness

 There are no large-scale U.S. epidemiological reports on prevalence and incidence rates of mental illness unique to Muslims.
 For this review, we extrapolate from international studies, data that might be applicable to recent immigrants.
 Ihsan Al-Issa (2000) reviewed the existing international epidemiologic data on several disorders and conditions, concluding that the rate of schizophrenia in Muslims is similar to that of non-Muslims.
 Higher rates of depression in women versus men - as seen in U.S. populations -are also seen in Muslim populations.
-Although anxiety disorders seem to be as prevalent in Muslims as in non-Muslims, high rates of PTSD were found in both Muslim men and women facing post-9/11-related trauma and discrimination (Abu-Ras & Abu-Bader, in press).
+Although anxiety disorders seem to be as prevalent in Muslims as in non-Muslims, high rates of PTSD were found in both Muslim men and women facing post-9/11-related trauma and discrimination (Abu-Ras & Abu-Bader, 2009).